S4lem/aws-serverless-example/README.md

 make start-api
 ```

 You're now free to test locally.
-You can also import the provided postman collection.
+You can also import the provided postman collection to Postman.